 Graduation Requirements (University Policy Manual)

 A minimum of 124 hours of credit in courses numbered 100 and above is required to graduate, 60 of which must be taken from a 4-year college or university.
 Of the 124 hours, at least 45 hours of course work must be numbered 300 or above.
 The last 30 hours of the final 45 hours and 6 hours of the final 12 hours must be taken in residence.
 At least 48 hours of general education credits are required.
 A cumulative grade point average of at least 2.00 must be achieved on all work taken and at least a 2.00 GPA must be achieved for all credits taken at ESU.
 Completion of the University competency examination requirement appropriate to the specific degree program is required.

 The General Education Program at ESU provides a coherent, well-rounded curriculum, consisting of a body of knowledge and skills designed to prepare a person to function successfully and effectively in a global society and workplace.
 This Program is at the core of the college experience at ESU and complements a student’s major program of study.

-As a general rule the academic season will include a fall musical, presented for Homecoming.
-A normal season will have four or five productions.
-The Summer Theatre usually will have four productions.
-The season may include a production directed by a single student or one-acts directed by several students.
-Students may also be selected to design an element for a production.
-Students interested in directing or designing for a production should watch the Call Board for specific information and applications for these positions.
+The Director of Theatre. announces the production season guided by a selection committee made up of students and faculty.
+As a general rule the academic season includes a fall musical, presented for Homecoming.
+A normal season will have four productions.
+The Summer Theatre will have four productions.
+The season may include a production directed by student.
+Students may also be selected to design sets, lights costumes or other elements of a production.

 Auditions / Casting

 Auditions are held at the beginning of each semester.
-Audition information is posted on the Production Call Board.
-The theatre faculty will meet after the final session of callbacks and make the assignments for the cast and crew of each production.
+Audition information is posted online and on the Call Board.
+The theatre faculty meets after the final session of callbacks and makes assignments for the cast and crew of each production.
 The Company List is posted on the Call Board.
-Students must check the list and initial next to their name to acknowledge their assignment.

 Auditions for other productions